-This was the seventh year in operation as a District Charter School and operations were at 98% estimated enrollment capacity.
-Next year, for the 2021-2022 year budget, it is anticipated to operate at about 98% of enrollment capacity, hence maintaining our revenue.
+This was the eighth year in operation as a District Charter School and operations were at 96.5% estimated enrollment capacity.
+Next year, for the 2022-2023-year budget, it is anticipated to operate at about 87.5% of enrollment capacity due to a significant change in the school's program.